pio-ne-er/Solana-casino-games/README.md

 ##8.
 Sell tokens at once from 21 wallets using bundle when you want

 ##9.
-Gathering Sol from 21 wallets you bundle buy and sell
+Gathering Sol from 21 wal lets you bundle buy and sell